 African Violet Pots

 African Violet Pots are somewhat different.
-They like terra-cotta pots and they are picky when it comes to touching the foliage including water.
+They are like terra-cotta pots and are picky when it comes to touching the foliage including water.
 So…it’s best to use African Violet pots for your indoor decoration.
 The glazed pots will last longer and give you a better design.

-See image below.
+See the image below.
 The pot on the left goes inside the pot on the right.
 You fill the pot on the right with water then insert the pot on the left.
 There will be an overfill of water so do this inside a sink or outdoors.
 Remember the insert pot on the left needs to be primed.
 This means soaking the pot with water for about 24hrs.

 An African Violet plant inside the same pot above.

 Small Bonsai pots are used for, ok get ready for this…Bonsai plants.
 These pots are usually short and shallow and the reason for this is that you want your plant or bonsai tree to stay small.
 The smaller the pot the more restricted the plant will NOT grow.
 It basically will dwarf the plant or it will not grow to its normal size.
 The rule is one year in the pot will equal about 7 years grown in the ground.

 It’s important to have drainage holes on all bonsai pots.
 Sometimes these pots come with copper wiring to help keep the plant in place.
 Tie the plant around the root system and cover with good bonsai potting soil.
 The majority of bonsai pots are ceramic but they do come in glazed terra-cotta and plastic.

 A nice looking Ginseng Ficus inside a Black Bonsai Pot.